 Every patient under an antidepressant treatment must know how long it will take for the drugs to work.
 In many cases, the side effects of SSRIs and other depression medications cause patients to stop using before ever feeling the authentic effects.

 Why Do Antidepressants Take So Long To Work?

+Shortly after the first dose is taken, it will act on the brain and increase the presence of feel-good chemicals.
+This makes people wonder why, if there is an immediate physical response to them, antidepressant drugs do not work instantly.
+In essence, this is a misunderstanding of the drugs.
 Increasing the presence of feel-good chemicals is just the start and is not powerful enough on its own to truly address clinical depression.
 Over weeks, as the level of the chemicals remain high with the antidepressants working as they are designed, the user steadily becomes more and more able to lean towards positive emotional processing.
 This provides a foundation for cognitive and psychological reconsolidation, which is experienced as a lifting of depression.